Supercontinents 101: Pannotia, Gondwana, and Pangea • Earth.com

 In order to understand how supercontinents form and break apart, we must first understand plate tectonics.
-The concept of plate tectonics being accepted by the scientific community is actually fairly recent.
+The scientific community has only recently accepted the concept of plate tectonics.
 Alfred Wegener prototyped the idea with his idea of ‘continental drift’.
 Continental drift is the idea that continents float across the ocean floor.
 Wegener thought this was true because of how South America fits neatly into Africa.

 While his idea of the mechanism that moved the continents was wrong, Wegener’s belief that continents move throughout geologic time is absolutely right.
 Surprisingly, records indicate that map makers from as early as the 1500s suspected that continents had moved over time.

 The currently accepted mechanism for the movement of continents is the concept of plate tectonics.
-Plate tectonics is the idea that the crust of the Earth is made up of a bunch of oddly shaped puzzle-like pieces.
+The idea that the Earth’s crust is made up of oddly shaped puzzle-like pieces is known as plate tectonics.
 These puzzle pieces, or tectonic plates, sit on top of the Earth’s mantle, which is the molten center of the Earth.
 This molten center has currents, sort of like our ocean.
 These currents of the super-hot, molten mantle move the plates on top of them.
 These plates collide with one another and separate from one another based on this mantle convection.

 A simplified map of Earth’s modern tectonic plates.
 Red lines indicate plates that are colliding with one another whereas green lines signify plates that are moving away from one another.
 Map by Hugh Rance via Wikimedia.